metabrainz/listenbrainz-server/docs/developers/architecture.rst

 for a user.
 The database returns the "unique" listens to the writer which publishes those to Unique queue.

 Websockets consume from the unique queue for the same purpose as with now playing listens.
-The MBID mapper also consumes from the unique and builds a MSID->MBID mapping using these listens.
+The MBID mapper also consumes from the unique queue and builds a MSID->MBID mapping using these listens.

 Frontend Rendering
 ==================

-ListenBrainz frontend pages are blend of Jinja2 templates and React components.
-The Jinja2 templates used are bare bones , it includes a placeholder div called `react-container` into which the react components are rendered.
+ListenBrainz frontend pages are a blend of Jinja2 templates (Python) and React components (Javascript).
+The Jinja2 templates used are bare bones
+, they include a placeholder div called `react-container` into which the react components are rendered.
 To render the components, some data like current user info, api url etc are needed.
-These are injected as json into two script tags: page-react-props and global-react-props.
+These are injected as json into two script tags in the HTML page, to be consumed by the React application: page-react-props and global-react-props.

 Most ListenBrainz pages will have a Jinja2 template and at least 1 React component file.
-When building the docker image, webpack transpiles the typescript react components to javascript bundles.
-Using script tags, we manually specify the appropriate react component files to include on a given page in its Jinja2 template.
+The components are written in Typescript, and we use Webpack to transpile them to javascript, to compile CSS from LESS and to minify and bundle everything.
+This is all done in a separate Docker container which watches for changes in front-end files and recompiles automatically.
+Using script tags, we manually specify the appropriate compiled javascript file to include on a given page in its Jinja2 template.